The animated Reidemeister moves, by Ben Kilgore. Just click.

-Strands allow us to derive, from their single fundamental principle, the three observed gauge theories.
-More precisely, strands provide a microscopic model for the three gauge groups U(1), broken SU(2), and SU(3): They are due to the three Reidemeister moves.
+Strands allow deriving, from the single fundamental principle, the three observed gauge theories.
+More precisely, strands explain that the three gauge groups U(1), broken SU(2), and SU(3) are due to the three Reidemeister moves.
 Strands do not allow any other gauge group.

 How strands lead to gauge symmetry

 In nature, only three gauge symmetries are observed: U(1) for electrodynamics, broken SU(2) for the weak interaction, and SU(3) for the strong interaction.
 In the tangle model of particles, gauge symmetries are due to strand deformation in the particle core.
 Deformations can be classified; this is done by the so-called Reidemeister moves.
 The main discovery is: Each Reidemeister move corresponds to a gauge group.

 In nature, gauge symmetry is due to the freedom to define particle phase.
 In the tangle model of particles, gauge symmetry is due to the same freedom.
 The particle phase is defined with the help of strand crossings.
 Every crossing has the same properties that particle states, i.e., wave functions, also have.
 Wave functions are explored on a separate page.

 The first Reidemeister moves, the twists, generate U(1), the second Reidemeister moves, the pokes, generate SU(2), and the third Reidemeister moves, the slides, generate SU(3).